dine909/bmarm/README.md

 Make and cmake just cant deliver this amount of flexibility, whilst retaining readability.

-## Do i need Qt Creator to use this?
+## Do I need Qt Creator to use this?

 No, QBS is a cli tool akin to make & cmake.